xmasscan/SIG-Hacks-Activity-1/README.md

 Members:

 ## Michael Hanif Khan
 Hello!
-I am Michael Khan, a colead for SIG Hacks.
+I am Michael Khan, a co-lead for SIG Hacks.
-I have a lot to learn about JavaScript, and I am excited to particpate as a team in Hackathons!
+I have experience in C, C++, and Python.
+I'm excited to learn about JavaScript with you all!